Valiantelab/LostNeuralHeterogeneity/Figure4/README.md

 Remaining Matlab files are various plotting functions that may or may not be used in these sets of code (they are the "library" I keep for all my Matlab plotting code, just in case).

+NOTE: A new Matlab file (PlotEigenvaluesAndFixedPoints_CORRECTIONS.m) has been added to reflect the Correction made to this manuscript.
+This new file includes the correction to the eigenvalue calculations that yield the minor changes outlined in the Correction document.